 Joy’s first novel, Blue Hole Back Home: A Novel, won the 2009 national Christy Award for first novel, and was selected as the 2009 Common Book for Baylor University.
 Inspired by actual events from her own teenage years, explores the tensions and eventual violence that erupt in a small, all-white Appalachian town when a Sri Lankan family moves in.
 Ultimately, Blue Hole Back Home is a story not only of the devastating effects of racial hatred and cowardice, but more centrally, a celebration of courage, confrontation and healing.
 Blue Hole Back Home is increasingly being chosen as classroom and summer reading at various public and private high school, middle schools, colleges and universities.

 Her second novel, begun twenty years ago--before any of her other books--when she was a young Ph.D. student in New England, finally launched in the fall of 2017.
 Having focused her doctoral research on the themes of race and religion in 19th-century American literature, Joy became fascinated by Charleston, South Carolina, its turbulent history, it beauty and charm, and the way the past bleeds into the present at every corner.
 A key component of her research all those years ago was Denmark Vesey, planner of an 1822 slave revolt, and the African Methodist Church where he was a leader--and where, in the summer of 2015, nearly two hundred years later, a brutal, racially charged shooting claimed the lives of innocent parishioners.
 Like E.L.
 Doctorow's Ragtime, A Tangled Mercy interweaves historical and fictional characters in a tapestry that highlights the rich, beautiful, tragic and tumultuous atmosphere of two summers in Charleston... two hundred years apart.
-Joy's greatest hope for this book is that it honors the real lives of courage and strength behind its intertwined stories.
+Joy's greatest hope for this book continues to be that it honors the real lives of courage and strength behind its intertwined stories.